Jeremy McWilliams

-Jeremy Michael McWilliams (born 4 April 1964 in Belfast) is a British motorcycle road racer from Northern Ireland.
-McWilliams became ineligible for mainstream racing after the 2014 season due to his age exceeding the 50-year-old cutoff point, but has continued to ride occasionally in fringe events not controlled by the FIM.
+Jeremy Michael McWilliams (born 4 April 1964 in Glengormley, County Antrim), is a Northern Irish motorcycle road racer.
+McWilliams became ineligible for mainstream racing after the 2014 season due to his age exceeding the 50-year-old cutoff point, but has continued to ride occasionally in events not controlled by the FIM.

 Career

 Early career (1993–2001)

 Between 1993 and 2001, McWilliams rode in the 250cc and 500cc classes.
 He took two podiums in the 500cc class in 2000, at the Italian GP and the British GP.
 The following year he won the 250cc race in the Netherlands aboard an Aprilia.

 MotoGP and British Superbikes (2002–2007)

 In 2002 and 2003, McWilliams rode for Kenny Roberts' Team KR in MotoGP aboard the Proton KR bike.
 In a surprising performance, he took pole position at the 2002 Australian GP, riding a three-cylinder two-stroke bike against the much more competitive four strokes.
-His best race result over these two years was 6th at the 2003 French GP.
+His best race result over these two years was sixth at the 2003 French GP.

 In 2004, he rode the much-maligned Aprilia RS Cube in MotoGP, alongside Shane Byrne.
 His best finish was 12th place, which he achieved three times, amidst a season where he was frequently hurt due to the vicious nature of the bike.
 He later claimed to have experienced broken ribs and a dislocated collarbone, amongst other injuries, during that season.

 For 2005, McWilliams was contracted to return to the Kenny Roberts KR team, who would be receiving engine support from KTM.
 However, Dorna stepped in later and revoked the contract on the insistence that Shane Byrne be given the ride.
 This came as a huge disappointment to McWilliams, leaving him scrambling to find a ride late into the off-season.

-Instead, McWillilams spent 2005 racing in the British Superbike Championship on a Honda, but finished outside the top 10 in the end of year standings, partly due to a shoulder injury suffered during the season.
+Instead, McWillilams spent 2005 racing in the British Superbike Championship on a Honda, but finished outside the top-ten in the end of year standings, partly due to a shoulder injury suffered during the season.